 - Save time: Automated processes move goods faster through the supply chain.

 On a broader level, a TMS helps companies manage local and international freight on one dashboard.
-It enforces compliance with import and export rules, preventing costly penalties.
-It also generates detailed reports that reveal delays, weak points, and carrier performance.
+This is especially useful for multimodal transport tracking, as it enforces compliance with import and export rules and highlights delays, weak points, and carrier performance.

 The outcome is dependable deliveries, higher customer satisfaction, and the ability to scale operations as demand grows.

-A TMS works as more than just a digital tool; it serves as the backbone of modern transportation management.
+A TMS is more than a digital tool; it is the backbone of modern transportation management.
 Key features include:

 - Transportation planning and execution: A TMS compares carrier rates, books shipments, and plans efficient routes across air, ocean, truck, and rail.
 It also optimizes load use and provides real-time tracking.